tibbsm/tibbsm.github.io/README.md

 * Book making
 * Art
 * Math

-* Need to actually sit down and get to it....
-* Hmmmm...
-* One day.. but not today.. one today..
-The sun will come out,....
 * Sunset reminder

 * Interesting: [Build a Hugo static site in the browser using GitHub Codespaces](https://news.ycombinator.com/item?id=25903249)